walcht/com.walcht.ide.neovim/README.md

 I have no idea whether the Roslyn LSP's performance deteriorates proportionally (linearly) to the number of generated`.csproj` files.

+## Auto Window Focusing on Windows

+> [!Note]
+> It is recommended that you use [Windows Terminal][wt] (`wt`) on Windows 10/11
+> and configure its default shell to Powershell.

+Currently, auto window focusing is only tested on:

+ - `wt` (Windows Terminal)
+ - and `alacritty`

+The way Neovim server window focusing is achieved depends on whether your terminal launch command does NOT spawn a child process that is responsible for the Neovim server window (e.g., `alacritty`).
+This case is very simple to handle by just getting the launched process' handle and using Win32 API to focus on said handle.

+If, on the other hand, your terminal launch command spawns a child process and exits immediately (e.g., `wt`) then figuring out the handle of the window owning the Neovim server instance is much tricket.
+To do so, a Powershell script that is executed in the child process (or any other child process as long as the parent IS the process containing the Neovim server instance) sends its Parent PID (PPID) to a pipe and this plugin reads it and gets the window handle from it.

+It is therefore important to note, again, that depending on the terminal launch command you set up, auto window focusing may or may not work.
+Since there are a lot of terminals out there, I cannot dedicate time to supporting all of them - please do open a PR in case you think your terminal should be supported.

 ## TODOs

 - [ ] automatically refresh and sync Unity project when Neovim changes/adds assets (CRUCIAL)